SimenB/stylint/README.md

 #### Custom Configuration
-Stylint will try to find a custom configuration in many different before it uses the default config (see above).
+Stylint will try to find a custom configuration in many different places before it falls back to the default config (see above).
 It goes in this order of importance:

 1. Pass in via function parameter (ie, using stylint programmatically)
 2. Passed in via command line flag